Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 • Connect Amazon: Select and connect Amazon as the platform that should send data to your data-syncing app.

 • Test the action and turn it on: After everything is connected and you have chosen the action, test the action to ensure the data-syncing app is running as expected.
 These apps can have limited control of what data you sync.
 Bear this in mind before you start the app, as it can be hard to reverse once you’ve set it up.
-If everything looks good, turn it on and start automating the process of creating daily summaries in QuickBooks for new orders in Amazon.
+If everything looks good, turn it on and start automating the process of creating daily summaries in QuickBooks Online for new orders in Amazon.

 Data-syncing app pros

-Can be cheap or free
+Can be inexpensive or free

-All order details are in QuickBooks
+All order details are in QuickBooks Online

 Fast month-end close